-The wire harness that goes from the door to the body can get damaged.
+The wire harness from the door to the body can get damaged.
 You may have a broken wire inside the accordion rubber piece between the door and frame of the car.
 If you open the door and the window operates properly, there is a high chance that one or more wires are cut or damaged near the door hinge.

 7. Blown Fuse

 On older Mercedes-Benz, you should have a fuse for the windows.
-The window fuse will either be in the engine bay’s main fuse box or on the dashboard’s side.
+The window fuse will either be in the engine bay’s main fuse box or the dashboard’s side.